The Essential Guide to Mobile and Online Sports Betting in Mississippi

 Mississippi was one of only a few states that legalized sports betting at the state-level well before it actually became federally legal.
-The only thing standing in the way of legal sports betting in Mississippi was the Professional and Amatuer Sports Protection Act of 1992, also know as PASPA.
+The only thing standing in the way of legal sports betting in Mississippi was the Professional and Amatuer Sports Protection Act of 1992, also known as PASPA.
 When the Supreme Court of the United States (SCOTUS) struck down PASPA in May 2018, the Mississippi Gaming Commission released a draft of sports betting regulations within hours.

 It was always evident that Mississippi would be among the first states outside of Nevada to enter the sports betting market, and on August 1, Mississippi began accepting sports wagers.
 Excluding Nevada, Mississippi was the third state to offer full-scale sports betting, behind only Delaware and New Jersey.